bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-04-14-cowboy-bebop.md

-<![endif]-->

 It’s 2071 and Earth has been abandoned for settlements on different moons and planets in the solar system.
 The spaceship Bepop is home to a group of bounty hunters who are seeking a terrorist threatening to wipe out the population on Mars using a deadly pathogen.
 This feature version of the successful anime TV series uses live-action camera angles to elevate the animation, and features a cracking score by Yoko Kanno (performed by her band Seatbelts).
 **bfi.org.uk**

 Created as a side-story from a Japanese television cartoon of the same name (screened in the UK on the digital channel CNX), _Cowboy Bebop_ remains accessible to newcomers: though set in a future replete with sci-fi hardware, it’s essentially a hard-boiled detective thriller in animated form.
 The rather meandering mystery is punctuated with satisfyingly meaty fights and a sprinkling of existential angst, the whole held together by the lanky central figure of Spike, a ‘cowboy’ bounty hunter whose narcoleptic languor and stork-like gait give way to lightning speed and savagery in the main set pieces.
 Spike brings to mind any number of American gumshoes, but the character also recalls the adventurer-cum-thief Lupin III, a hero of Japanese comics and cartoons, himself partly based on James Bond.